eternalNight/notes/klee/code-klee-Main.rst

 Replay Mode
 -----------

-If --replay-out-dir or --replay-out is given, klee will run the bitcode in replay mode.
+If --replay-out-dir or --replay-out is given, klee will run the bitcode in replay mode which executes the binary with the concrete values given (functionally equals to build the binary with a SO linked and run it with a special environment variable).
 Ignored.

 Normal Mode
 -----------

 1. Prepare for seeds if --seed-out or --send-out-dir is not empty.
 (TODO: what's this?)
+    The seeds are ktest files which include concrete values which can cover some of the path.
+Klee will only generate test files which cover the rest of the path if these ktest files are given.
 2. Run the main functions with the arguments prepared by calling *runFunctionAsMain*.

 Cleanup and print statistics